mouli-dutta/KU-C-Projects/README.md

 # Kalyani University C projects
-### A repo containing C projects learned in C course of Kalyani University
+### This repo contains the projects learned in C course of Kalyani University.